 Supreme Court Tosses $3.4M Award To Child Porn Victimhe Supreme Court on Wednesday said a federal law limits how much money victims of child pornography can recover from people who viewed their images online.

-Justice Ruth Bader Ginsburg said Tuesday that Supreme Court justices should work as long as they can and shouldn't manipulate their retirement so a like-minded president can appoint their successor.
+Justice Ginsburg: 'At My Age You Take It Year By Year'Justice Ruth Bader Ginsburg said Tuesday that Supreme Court justices should work as long as they can and shouldn't manipulate their retirement so a like-minded president can appoint their successor.

 Supreme Court Term Begins With Contentious TopicsThe Supreme Court is beginning a new term with controversial topics that offer the court's conservative majority the chance to move aggressively to undo limits on campaign contributions, undermine claims of discrimination in housing and mortgage lending, and allow for more government-sanctioned prayer.

-Supreme Court Justice Ruth Bader Ginsburg is performing a same-sex wedding this weekend in what is believed to be a first for a member of the nation's highest court.
+Justice Ginsburg to Officiate at Same-Sex Wedding in D.C.Supreme Court Justice Ruth Bader Ginsburg is performing a same-sex wedding this weekend in what is believed to be a first for a member of the nation's highest court.

 Ginsburg: Roe v.
 Wade Gave Abortion Opponents a TargetU.S.
 Supreme Court Justice Ruth Bader Ginsburg says she supports a woman's right to choose to have an abortion, but feels her predecessors' landmark Roe v.
 Wade ruling 40 years ago was too sweeping and gave abortion opponents a symbol to target.

 Republicans Block Obama Nominee To Appeals Court Senate Republicans on Wednesday blocked the confirmation of federal appeals court nominee Caitlin Halligan for the second time, denying President Barack Obama a key judicial appointment.